bruno-/fiber_scheduler/README.md

 #### Advanced example

 This example runs various operations in parallel.
-The program total running time is slightly more than 2 seconds, which indicates all the operations ran in parallel.
+The example total running time is slightly more than 2 seconds, which indicates all the operations ran in parallel.